Arm Pain Treatment

-There are 33 vertebrae in the human spine, of which the top seven vertebrae are the cervical vertebrae. they are located in the neck region and held together by thick bands of ligaments. the cervical nerves connect to the arms through the what we know as the brachial plexus. these nerves pass through the cervical vertebrae openings (cervical foramina) and spread out from the neck and shoulder region.
+There are 33 vertebrae in the human spine, of which the top seven are the cervical vertebrae.
+They are located in the neck region and held together by thick bands of ligaments.
+The cervical nerves connect to the arms through what we know as the Brachial Plexus.
+These nerves pass through the cervical vertebrae openings (cervical foramina) and spread out from the neck and shoulder region.
 These nerves are responsible for the motions and sensations of the arms and are highly sensitive to external pressure.

 Brachalgia (also known as brachialgia) is a spinal condition that is caused due to the impingement of these nerves in the cervical region and requires prompt arm pain treatment in Dubai via therapy or surgery.

-While brachalgia mostly requires upper arm muscle pain treatment in Dubai, it also incurs other symptoms that may or may not be experienced in every case.
-These symptoms are highly localized to a region that is directly linked to the affected nerves.
+While Brachalgia mostly requires upper arm muscle pain treatment in Dubai, it also incurs other symptoms that may or may not be experienced in every case.
+These symptoms are highly localized to a region directly linked to the affected nerves.
 Some of these common symptoms include:

 Osteoarthritis is a type of arthritis where the vertebrae develop bony spurs called osteophytes over their edges.
 Bone spurs are sharp outgrowths that restrict a joint’s movement.
 When a cervical vertebra develops such bone spurs, they poke over the cervical nerve roots and even pinch them.
 Here, arm pain treatment in Dubai starts with treating osteoarthritis symptoms.

-Other secondary causes of arm pain in Brachalgia are tendon inflammation or tendonitis, spinal cancer tumors, or compression fractures in the cervical spine.
+Other secondary causes of arm pain in Brachalgia are tendon inflammation or tendonitis, spinal cancer tumours, or compression fractures in the cervical spine.

-Dr. Sherief is a comprehensively trained and highly skilled spine surgeon specializing in the problems of every aspect of the spine.
-In the past 20 years, he has treated hundreds of patients with Brachalgia-related arm pain treatment in Dubai non-surgically and surgically, and helped them recover promptly with regular care and tips.
+Dr Sherief is a comprehensively trained and highly skilled spine surgeon specialising in the problems of every aspect of the spine.
+In the past 20 years, he has treated hundreds of patients with Brachalgia-related arm pain treatment in Dubai non-surgically and surgically and helped them recover promptly with regular care and tips.
 His patient reviews are a testament to his effective treatment methods and dedication to patient care and comfort.
-You can read more about Dr. Sherief or book an appointment to consult him personally.
+You can read more about Dr Sherief or book an appointment to consult him personally.